-Samsung supersizes Galaxy Note, adds more air gestures
+Samsung's new Galaxy Note ditches headphone jack, adds more air gestures

 Samsung has supersized its pen stylus-based Galaxy Note range with two new models - the Note 10 (which boasts a 6.3-inch display) and the 10+, whose screen has been boosted to a 6.8-incher.

-(Some points of reference if you're in the size matters camp: Samsung's Galaxy S10+ has a 6.4in display - the same as the Note 9 - while Huawei's P30 Pro is 4.47in the iPhone XS Max 6.5in).
+(Some points of reference if you're in the size matters camp: Samsung's Galaxy S10+ has a 6.4in display - the same as the Note 9 - while Huawei's P30 Pro is 4.47in the iPhone XS Max 6.5in.)

-Like the latest additions to the Korean company's S series, the new notes support 5G (the faster mobile network technology that Vodafone NZ will launch in December), giving it a jump on Apple, which has yet to say when it will release an iPhone with 5G support (though it could be as soon as next month).
+Like the latest additions to the Korean company's S series, the new Notes support 5G - the faster mobile network technology that Vodafone NZ will launch in December.

+That gives Samsung a jump on Apple, which has yet to say when it will release an iPhone with 5G support (though it could be as soon as next month).

 Techs and specs are beefed up across the board.
 The Note 10+ now has a stonking 12 gigabytes of RAM (most laptops sport 8GB).